-THIS PROGRAM WILL HELP MENTORS:
+THIS PROGRAM WILL HELP YOU:

-- Develop their communication and active listening skills - Gain joy in sharing your knowledge and experience - Build leadership skills by developing their ability to motivate, guide and encourage others this can help them become a better manager, employee, and team member! - Achieve personal fulfillment through meaningful connection with the University - Become familiar with the new generation entering the workforce.
+- Develop your communication and active listening skills - Gain joy in sharing your knowledge and experience - Build your leadership skills by developing your ability to motivate, guide and encourage others this can help you become a better manager, employee, and team member! - Achieve personal fulfillment through meaningful connection with the University - Become familiar with the new generation entering the workforce.